 Also included in the preceding table is a percent genetic makeup of natural, H1, H2, and H3 brood stock, as well as an indication of “average hatchery generations” (AHG) where 1 indicates hatchery born and 0 indicates purely wild (or > 3 generations removed from any hatchery ancestry).
 These values are not used directly in the model, but may be of interest to the user when specifying relative survival and fecundity parameters for various genetic subspecies.

-The advantage of specifying genetic subspecies as in table 4.12.1 enables integration of hatchery effects into the current model, including simulations where all the additional complexities of steelhead (variable years as pre-smolt) are included, as well as cross site migration probabilities, variable years spent as adult prior to spawning, etc., that most Beverton-Holt models simplify or ignore.
+The advantage of specifying genetic subspecies as in table 4.12.1 enables integration of hatchery effects into the current model, including simulations where all the additional complexities of steelhead (variable years as One-Plus) are included, as well as cross site migration probabilities, variable years spent as adult prior to spawning, etc., that most Beverton-Holt models simplify or ignore.
 It also provides maximum flexibility to the user to specify relative survival probabilities by life stage / genetic subspecies category, as well as fecundity by genetic subspecies category; and to update and modify these specifications as understanding improves.
 The disadvantages of modeling hatchery fish in this manner include putting more impetus on the user for input rather than relying on a specific model for genetic degradation, as well as limiting the genetic variation to only three generations removed from hatchery fish.

 Within the model, the various genetic subspecies populations interact and compete for the given capacity at each life stage.
 For modeling purposes, this is done on a per-life stage basis by first calculating a weighted average survival probability across all genetic groups (weighted by population density of each group), calculating the total number of surviving fish, and then allocating those surviving fish according to the relative survival probabilities of each group.
-(Note this is nearly identical to how survival of steelhead pre-smolts of various ages is modeled, as described in section 4.5, except that there is no assumed capacity usage difference among the different genetic categories).
+(Note this is nearly identical to how survival of steelhead One-Plus of various ages is modeled, as described in section 4.5, except that there is no assumed capacity usage difference among the different genetic categories).

 Note also that in some other models [ref 6], the relative survivability and the relative ability to compete are specified as separate inputs.
 When assigned on a per-subpopulation level, competing and surviving at a given life stage are essentially the same act, thus only a single value is specified by the user and used in modeling.
 All user inputs in this case are merely relative survival probabilities, where values are relative to the survival probability of a wild fish at each life stage.